foodcoops/foodcoops.github.io/tos.md

 To provide the global hosting service we need to know some information about you and your foodcoop.
 We retain only the bare minimum of information about you or your foodcoop that is required to make the service work.
-We do not sell or share any of it.
+We do not sell or share any of it with third parties.

+### Data location

+We store all data at servers located in Germany.
+Our services are protected against attacks and data theft by technical measures.

 ### Registration information